advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 I don't know.

-It depends on the nature of the existential problem, which is unknown.
+It depends on the nature of the existence of that particular existential problem, which is unknown.